Former Iranian President Akbar Hashemi Rafsanjani Dies at 82

-He was handed an unexpected political resurgence in his later years
+He was handed an unexpected political resurgence in his later years+ READ ARTICLE

 (TEHRAN, Iran) — Former Iranian President Akbar Hashemi Rafsanjani, a wily political survivor and multimillionaire mogul who remained among the ruling elite despite moderate views, died Sunday, state TV reported.
 He was 82.